Nauru

-Settled by people from Micronesia circa 1000 BCE, Nauru was annexed and claimed as a colony by the German Empire in the late 19th century.
+Settled by Micronesians circa 1000 BC, Nauru was annexed and claimed as a colony by the German Empire in the late 19th century.
 After World War I, Nauru became a League of Nations mandate administered by Australia, New Zealand, and the United Kingdom.
-During World War II, Nauru was occupied by Japanese troops, and was bypassed by the Allied advance across the Pacific.
+During World War II, Nauru was occupied by Japanese troops and was bypassed by the Allied advance across the Pacific.
 After the war ended, the country entered into United Nations trusteeship.
-Nauru gained its independence in 1968, and became a member of the Pacific Community (PC) in 1969.
+Nauru gained its independence in 1968.
+At various points since 2001, it has accepted aid from the Australian Government in exchange for hosting the Nauru Regional Processing Centre, a controversial offshore Australian immigration detention facility.
+As a result of heavy dependence on Australia, some sources have identified Nauru as a client state of Australia.

-Nauru is a phosphate-rock island with rich deposits near the surface, which allowed easy strip mining operations for over a century, though at the cost of seriously harming the island's environment, causing the island nation to suffer from what is often referred to as the "resource curse".
+Nauru is a phosphate-rock island with rich deposits near the surface, which allowed easy strip mining operations for over a century.
+However, this has seriously harmed the country's environment, causing it to suffer from what is often referred to as the "resource curse".
 The phosphate was exhausted in the 1990s, and the remaining reserves are not economically viable for extraction.
 A trust established to manage the island's accumulated mining wealth, set up for the day the reserves would be exhausted, has diminished in value.
 To earn income, Nauru briefly became a tax haven and illegal money laundering centre.
-At various points since 2001, it has accepted aid from the Australian Government in exchange for hosting the Nauru Regional Processing Centre, a controversial offshore Australian immigration detention facility.
-As a result of heavy dependence on Australia, some sources have identified Nauru as a client state of Australia.
-The sovereign state is a member of the United Nations, the Commonwealth of Nations, and the Organization of African, Caribbean, and Pacific States.